Why should you measure your RPA project success?

 You can calculate the Business Value lost in Downtime by subtracting the quantified downtime from your Expected Business Value over a given period of time.

-6. Cost Per Error
+6. Cost per Error

 7. Budget Estimation Accuracy